vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/native-key-provider/README.md

 ### Can I use Native Key Provider with vSphere 6.7 if I update vCenter to version 7 or 8?

-No. Both vCenter and ESX need to be at vCenter 7 Update 2 or later.
+No. Both vCenter and ESX need to be at vSphere 7 Update 2 or later.
 We strongly recommend running the latest versions of supported products.

 ### Are there more requirements to use Native Key Provider?

 You must log into the vSphere Client using the FQDN of the vCenter, you must back the Native Key Provider instance up before it will let you use it, and you must set a default key provider.
-Please review [the documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/8-0/vsphere-security-8-0/configuring-and-managing-vsphere-native-key-provider/vsphere-native-key-provider-overview.html) for more information about requirements.
+Please review [the documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/9-0/vsphere-security/configuring-and-managing-vsphere-native-key-provider/vsphere-native-key-provider-overview.html) for more information about requirements.

 ### I’m having trouble enabling Native Key Provider.
 What should I look at?